$L^1$-Theory for Hele-Shaw flow with linear drift: Introduction and preliminaries

-In this paper, we show how to use this approach in the presence of second order term of Hele-Shaw type to prove the uniqueness of weak solution in the contest of mixed Dirichlet-Neuman boundary condition with an outward pointing (possibly tangential) velocity fields $V$ on the boundary.
-The case of strict inward pointing velocity fields $V$ on the boundary need more careful, and possible delicate, treatment of the trace of the flux on the boundary.
-Taught, we do believe that it is possible adapt carefully our techniques to the case of strict inward pointing with the additional assumption $u\: V\cdot \nu = 0$ on the boundary, which can be heuristically interpreted as (a weak version of) $u=0$ on the boundary.
+In this paper, we show how to use this approach in the presence of second order term of Hele-Shaw type to prove the uniqueness of weak solution in the contest of mixed Dirichlet-Neuman boundary condition with an outward pointing velocity fields $V$ on the boundary.
+Otherwise, one needs to be more careful with the treatment of flux trace on the boundary.
+For instance, in the case of purely Dirichlet boundary condition we'll see that we can loose the uniqueness in the absence of outward pointing boundary condition on $V.$